-Whether strong or weak, Dianthus detects a wide range of binding affinities — picomolar to millimolar — so you don’t have to use other methods.
+Dianthus detects a wide range of binding affinities — picomolar to millimolar — so you catch very strong and weak binders.

 Characterize in solution, no immobilization required